 [Read more…] about Flatbread with beetroot, potato and cashew-garlic cream

 This is my current favorite dish, I eat it all the time.
 It can be eaten hot or cold and features whichever veggies you have in the fridge, raw or cooked.
 They all taste delicious with the creamy miso-tahini-lemon dressing!
 For me, the cinnamon-roasted sweet potato is essential though, as well as my beloved red cabbage.
 As for the soba noodles, the ones I used here have only 20 percent buckwheat content, since those are the ones most readily available where I live.
 The 100% buckwheat noodles taste even better though I think with their nutty flavor – and they are gluten free, so use those if you can!
 A common problem with soba noodles is that they tend to get quite sticky, but you can find detailed instructions on how to avoid this and how to cook them properly on Food52.

 I’ve been experimenting with vegan pizza lately trying different crusts and various toppings.
 As so often when cooking vegan, I ended up not missing the the dairy at all.
 In fact, I even abandoned tomatoes for all kinds of other exciting things.
-Like this wonderful recipe for a beet-crust pizza from Bakers Royale (try it – it’s great!), which inspired me to make a sweet-potato based crust for this pizza here.
+Like this wonderful recipe from Bakers Royale (try it – it’s great!), which inspired me to make a sweet-potato based crust for this pizza here.
 I topped it with a nice roasted red pepper-sunflower seed pesto and some purple pointed cabbage.
 And lime zest.
 But obviously all kinds of toppings would work here, maybe even tomatoes…

 [Read more…] about Sweet potato crust pizza with cabbage and red bell pepper